adarshTS/app-percy-image-upload-sample/README.md

 # Uploading Screenshots from a Folder

-This repo helps to understand the folder structure for image upload.
+This repo helps to understand the folder structure for image upload.<br />
 Ref: https://docs.percy.io/v2-app/docs/uploading-screenshots-from-a-folder